godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 In terms of new features, binary tokenization on export has been reintroduced ([GH-87634](https://github.com/godotengine/godot/pull/87634)).
 This brings back the 3.x functionality to export GDScript files in a binary form, which hides the source code and reduces (a bit) the export size.
 You can also negatively compare types more naturally with the `is not` operator ([GH-87939](https://github.com/godotengine/godot/pull/87939)).

 We also made built-in type methods and utility functions usable as `Callable` ([GH-82264](https://github.com/godotengine/godot/pull/82264), [GH-86823](https://github.com/godotengine/godot/pull/86823)).
 This makes it possible to call variadic functions such as `print` with `Callable.callv()` easily, without the need of boilerplate.
-We also worked on export annotations, such as allowing exported arrays to set property hints for their elements ([GH-82952](https://github.com/godotengine/godot/pull/82952)), we added `@export_storage` to hide exported values from the editor while still exporting the value (useful for plugins!) ([GH-82122](https://github.com/godotengine/godot/pull/82122)), and we created ` @export_custom` for more complex hints or potential future hints ([GH-72912](https://github.com/godotengine/godot/pull/72912)).
+We also worked on export annotations, such as allowing exported arrays to set property hints for their elements ([GH-82952](https://github.com/godotengine/godot/pull/82952)), we added `@export_storage` to hide the property from the Inspector while still exporting the value ([GH-82122](https://github.com/godotengine/godot/pull/82122)), and we created `@export_custom` for more complex hints or potential future hints ([GH-72912](https://github.com/godotengine/godot/pull/72912)).

 In terms of bug fixes, the GDScript team fixed lambda hot-reloading ([GH-86569](https://github.com/godotengine/godot/pull/86569)) and fixed out of date errors in depended scripts ([GH-90601](https://github.com/godotengine/godot/pull/90601)).
 Now GDScript cache will be your friend without restarting the editor!

-A lot of efforts have been made to fix GDScript autompletion ([GH-86667](https://github.com/godotengine/godot/pull/86667), [GH-86554](https://github.com/godotengine/godot/pull/86554), [GH-86111](https://github.com/godotengine/godot/pull/86111), and more).
-For this, we even introduced a testing system to test for autocompletion regressions! ([GH-86973](https://github.com/godotengine/godot/pull/86973))
+A lot of efforts have been made to fix GDScript autocompletion ([GH-86667](https://github.com/godotengine/godot/pull/86667), [GH-86554](https://github.com/godotengine/godot/pull/86554), [GH-86111](https://github.com/godotengine/godot/pull/86111), and more).
+For this, we introduced a testing system to test for autocompletion regressions ([GH-86973](https://github.com/godotengine/godot/pull/86973)).

 Finally, to name a few more, we fixed `@warning_ignore` annotation issues ([GH-83037](https://github.com/godotengine/godot/pull/83037)) and adjusted some warnings ([GH-92027](https://github.com/godotengine/godot/pull/92027), [GH-90794](https://github.com/godotengine/godot/pull/90794), [GH-90756](https://github.com/godotengine/godot/pull/90756), and [GH-90442](https://github.com/godotengine/godot/pull/90442)).